 This financial product is passively managed and tracks an Index.
 The Index provider implements the screens and exclusions set out above to ensure that the remaining portion of the Index which are sustainable investments do not cause significant harm.
 As outlined above, the GSS monitors companies to ensure that they are aligned with the UN Global Compact, Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
-In addition, the value-based exclusions mentioned in the previous response consider sustainability indicators listed in Table 1 of Annex 1 of Regulation (EU) 2022/1288, such as GHG emissions, Carbon footprint, Violations of UN Global Compact principles and Organisation for Economic and exposure to controversial weapons.
+In addition, the value-based exclusions mentioned in the previous response consider sustainability indicators listed in Table 1 of Annex 1 of Regulation (EU) 2022/1288, such as GHG emissions, Carbon footprint, Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises and exposure to controversial weapons.